yenbuilds/australia-social-media-ban/README.md

 ---

-If you want, I can also:

-- create a more political or argumentative version
-- draft an op-ed or speech
-- make a flowchart of “replacement digital pathways”
-- design a GitHub-based youth community (legal workaround)

-Just tell me which direction you want.

----

 ## Related Resources

 This discussion highlights how Australia's ban represents a compliance-first approach over sustainable outcomes.
 For more insights on how compliance-driven strategies affect businesses and policy-making, check out the [**compliance-driven-businesses**](https://github.com/yenbuilds/compliance-driven-businesses) repository.